stevewarsa/Knowledgebase/README.md

 #### "release version 5 not supported" error
 If you get the "release version 5 not supported" error, go to Settings -> Build, Execution, Deployment -> Compiler -> Java Compiler and check/correct the Per-module bytecode version level.
 Make sure it matches what you think.
 In my case it was saying 1.5, so I had to switch it to 11 to match what I was expecting.

+#### To ensure classes/resources are reloaded at runtime of server
+Run -> Edit Configurations.
+Then, on the "Server" tab the field "On 'Update' action" field should be changed to "Update Classes and Resources"

 ### VS Code

 #### Shortcuts